 Mr Davis holds a Bachelor of Electrical Engineering (Honours) Degree, as well as a Masters in Business Administration.
 He is a graduate of the Australian College of Defence and Strategic Studies and a Graduate Member of the Institute of Company Directors.
 His core expertise lies in operational management and strategy and business development.
 Mr Davis was awarded the Member of the Order of Australia in 2001.

+Brad Foreman is CEO of GDC Technics, LLC, an international aerospace modifications and MRO business based in Fort Worth, Texas.
 Prior to joining GDC, Mr Foreman was the Vice President of Business Development for Thales USA, Inc. and Thales USA Defense & Security, Inc. responsible for Thales’ commercial and defense business development and strategic growth activities in the United States.
-Prior to joining Thales in October of 1999, Mr Foreman was employed at the Boeing Company’s Commercial Aircraft business in Long Beach, California, in varying capacities, rising to become the Director of the B717 Program office.
+Mr Foreman was previously employed at the Boeing Company’s Commercial Aircraft business in Long Beach, California, in varying capacities, rising to become the Director of the B717 Program office.

 Mr Foreman has an extensive military background.
 He was designated a Naval Aviator in June of 1983 and accumulated over 1,000 hours of flight time in aircraft such as the A-4M “Skyhawk”.
 Mr Foreman holds a Bachelor of Science degree in Economics from the U.S. Naval Academy in Annapolis, Maryland, as well as a Masters in Business Administration from Pepperdine University in Malibu, California.
 In addition, Mr Foreman graduated from the Command and Staff College and the Amphibious Warfare School while in the USMC.